fmegahed/chatsqc/README.md

 4. Run the following commands in Anaconda's cmd in this order:
     - `python preprocess.py`, which will create the vector store containing the relationship between different text vectors
-    - `run streamlit chatsqc.py`, which will run the app
+    - `streamlit run chatsqc.py`, which will run the app

 **Instructions for Running the App every time:**